-- o/ Respiratory or feeding difficulties

 - Persistent cough from irritation of the recurrent laryngeal nerves.

-Pain caused by erosion of bone.

-- Cardiac disease due to valvular insufficiency, narrowing of the coronary ostia, or aortic valvular incompetence.

-- o Aortic dissection or rupture.
+Pain caused by erosion of bone. - Cardiac disease due to valvular insufficiency, narrowing of the coronary ostia, or aortic valvular incompetence. - o Aortic dissection or rupture.

-Aortic Dissection

-- Aortic dissection occurs when blood separates the laminar planes of the media to form a blood-filled channel within the aortic wall. - Catastrophic if the dissection ruptures through the adventitia & hemorrhages into adjacent spaces. - two groups of patients:

-(1) Men 40-60 years with antecedent hypertension (>90% of cases).
+Aortic Dissection Aortic dissection occurs when blood separates the laminar planes of the media to form a blood-filled channel within the a ortic wall. -> The blood is collected w/ in the media Catastrophic if the dissection ruptures through the adventitia & hemorrhages into adjacent spaces. two groups of patients: (1) Men 40-60 years with antecedent hypertension (>90% of ¢ases).